| Written by Christian Aadal

 Since the dawn of the Industrial Revolution, manufacturing has stood as a cornerstone of economic progress.
 It's an industry that has continually evolved, integrating breakthroughs in science, engineering, and technology to enhance productivity and innovation.
 In recent decades, one technological advancement has risen to prominence, fundamentally altering the manufacturing landscape: automation.

-In the simplest terms, automation in manufacturing refers to the use of control systems, such as computers or robots, and technology like AI and machine learning, to handle different processes and machinery in an industry replacing human intervention.
+In simple terms, automation in manufacturing refers to the use of control systems, such as computers or robots, and technology like AI and machine learning, to handle different processes and machinery in an industry that are replacing human intervention.
 Automation enables more efficient, consistent, and high-quality production with reduced human error.
-It's not just a single technology, but a blend of sophisticated software, robotics, artificial intelligence, and precise machinery, all working in tandem to revolutionize how we produce goods.
+It's not just a single technology but a blend of sophisticated software, robotics, artificial intelligence, and precise machinery, all working in tandem to revolutionize how we produce goods.

 Before Automation: The Era of Manual Manufacturing

-The genesis of automation in manufacturing can be traced back to the early 20th century, with the introduction of assembly lines by Henry Ford in automobile production.
+The genesis of automation in manufacturing can be traced back to the early 20th century when Henry Ford introduced assembly lines in automobile production.
 This marked the beginning of what would become a major shift in manufacturing processes.
 Over the years, automation evolved, initially through simple mechanization and later through the introduction of computer technology and robotics.
 This shift not only increased production rates exponentially but also opened new realms of precision, complexity, and efficiency in manufacturing.

 Automation of manufacturing processes is the application of various technologies to control and monitor production processes, reducing the need for human intervention.
 This encompasses everything from basic control systems to advanced robotics and artificial intelligence.